okamgnienie/taco-hemingway--marmur/en.md

 ## Verse 1: Taco

-One hundred ton train crawling on rails
+One hundred tons train creeps on the rails

 Rails roar like mother who moans after sons

-Because the history clock indicates that the time of death has come
+Because the history clock indicates that the time to die has come

-Can someone make tracks stop groan?
+Can anyone make rails stop groan?

 In the compartment through the window I see

 Man who apparently had spent four winters here

-Cold eyes, thick beard, beneath has a bear like teeth
+Cold eyes, thick beard, beneath it has a bear like teeth

-By the way, I'm Filip Szcześniak if you didn't know yet
+By the way, I'm Filip Szcześniak if you don't know

 And in the future I will try to fly

-No clue why again I'm punished for
+No clue what for I'm punished again

-He looks at me constantly like he try to fraternize
+He looks at me constantly, like he try to fraternize

 Washed tweed and shirt like old tablecloth

-Checking me out instantaneously, I'm sure He'll try to talk to me
+Checks me out instantaneously, I'm sure he'll try to talk to me

 About state of mind and civil status, what father is doing

-And about me, then suddenly a terrible noise sneak in
+And about me, then suddenly a terrible noise sneaks in

 Opened door - "Coke, beer, crisps, coffee, tea!"